moritzscheckenbach/Roundtrip_Path_Planning/README.md

 ## Project overview

-The task was to create a roundtrip path planner which would compute path with one start position and multiple goals.
-The solution makes use of serveral probability roadmap algorithms (RRMs)
+The task was to create a roundtrip path planner which would compute a path though obstacles with one start position and multiple goals.
+The solution makes use of several probability roadmap algorithms (RRMs)

 1. Basic PRM

 2. Lazy PRM

 3. Visibility PRM

 and a Customized version of the visibility PRM:

 4. Visibility PRM with

     - Early stopping
-    - Crossconnected nodes
+    - Cross connected nodes

 ## Setup Instructions